Mexican officials clear border camp as US pressure mounts to limit migrant crossings

 “He asked, Joe Biden asked to speak with me, he was worried about the situation on the border because of the unprecedented number of migrants arriving at the border,” López Obrador said Thursday.
 “He called me, saying we had to look for a solution together.”

-That increased effort appeared to be on display in Matamoros Wednesday as U.S. Secretary of State Antony Blinken held talks with López Obrador in Mexico City.
+That was on display in Matamoros as U.S. Secretary of State Antony Blinken held talks with López Obrador in Mexico City.

 Migrants set up the encampment across from Brownsville, Texas in late 2022.
 It once held as many as 1,500 migrants, but many tents were vacated in recent months as people waded across the river to reach the United States.